baydroid/Android_pan_zoom_bitmap_view/README.md

 </p>

 <p>
-This project contains code I wrote working for eCompliance Inc, and is realseased with their permission.
+This project contains code I wrote working for eCompliance Inc, and is released with their permission.
 </p>